Tenza/configurations/ArchLinux Installation/3 - Base System XOrg.md

 | --- | --- |
 | -c X | Number of channels |

-#### PulseAudio
+##### PulseAudio

-Now we need a sound server, it serves as a proxy to sound applications using existing kernel sound components like ALSA.
+PulseAudio is a sound server, it serves as a proxy to sound applications using existing kernel sound components like ALSA.
-Since ALSA is included in Arch Linux by default, the most common deployment scenarios include PulseAudio with ALSA.
+Since ALSA is included in ArchLinux by default, the most common deployment scenarios include PulseAudio with ALSA.
+Some confusion can be made between ALSA and PulseAudio.
+ALSA includes both Linux kernel component with sound card drivers, and a userspace component, `libalsa`.
+PulseAudio builds only on the kernel component, but offers compatibility with `libalsa` through `pulseaudio-alsa`.

-Now lets install the pulseaudio server:
 <pre>
 pacman -S pulseaudio
 </pre>

-Install the `pulseaudio-alsa` package.
-It contains the necessary /etc/asound.conf for configuring ALSA to use PulseAudio.
+Also install the `pulseaudio-alsa` package, it contains the necessary `/etc/asound.conf` for configuring ALSA to use PulseAudio.
-Also install `lib32-libpulse` and `lib32-alsa-plugins`if you run a x86_64 system and want to have sound for 32-bit multilib programs like Wine, Skype and Steam.
+The packages `lib32-libpulse` and `lib32-alsa-plugins` are also needed in x86_64 systems that want to have sound for 32-bit multilib programs like Wine, Skype or Steam.

 <pre>
 pacman -S pulseaudio-alsa lib32-libpulse lib32-alsa-plugins
 </pre>

+By default, PulseAudio is configured to automatically detect all sound cards and manage them.
+It takes control of all detected ALSA devices and redirect all audio streams to itself, making the PulseAudio daemon the central configuration point.
+The daemon should work mostly out of the box.

 <sub><sup>
 References: